Volunteering at PAWS-PATAS in Los Gallardos, Spain

 The common language in the shelter is English, but people from all over the world work here.
 You must be able to speak, read and write English to a high standard to understand instructions.

 Our shelter is located 100 km north of Almería and 200 km south of Alicante on the South East coast of Spain.
 It is close to villages like Mojácar, Los Gallardos, Vera and Garrucha and about 10 kilometres from the coast.
 The location is fairly remote (very little is within walking distance).
 If they do have time and if you ask them in advance our team of local volunteers are willing to take you to a supermarket, the beach or a market on your days off if you don’t have your own transport.
-A list with the names of those volunteers is in the folder in your accommodation.
 When nobody is available, you may need to get a taxi to and from the shelter.
 Approx fee to the beach is 16 €.
 We also have a few bicycles available at the shelter which can be used to go shopping in the nearest village of Turre.

 You can fly to Alicante and from there take the bus (www.alsa.es) to Murcia and from Murcia to Vera bus station where we can pick you up (costs of the bus ticket approximately 15,00 € ).